anbox-cloud/discourse-docs/overview.md

 **Anbox Cloud Appliance**

-The Anbox Cloud Appliance is an opinionated single-machine focused deployment variant of Anbox Cloud which hides the complexity and flexibility of Juju to allow simple and fast development and prototyping.
+The Anbox Cloud Appliance is a self-contained, single-machine deployment variant of Anbox Cloud.
+It uses a sensible standard configuration to hide the complexity and flexibility of [Juju](https://juju.is/).
+In this way, the Anbox Cloud Appliance allows simple and fast development and prototyping.

 **Anbox Cloud**